mchmarny/knative-demos/blue-green-deploy/README.md

 traffic routing pattern.
 With Knative, you can safely reroute traffic from a live version of an application to a new version by changing the routing configuration.

-> Using custom domain with wildcard SSL cert configured for `demo.knative.tech`.
+> Using custom domain with wildcard SSL cert configured for `demo.demome.tech`.
 The `route-demo` application will be demo'd over HTTPS but the named routes like `v1` and `v2` will be accessed over HTTP.

 > Note, starting with v0.4 release of Knative, the revision names are no longer predictable (fix in flight) so you will have to discover the revision names before modifying routes.